-- 2.2.1.
-Those who are in possession of valid and unrevoked certified public accountant certificates issued by the legally constituted state authorities ("state", when it appears in these by-laws, shall be understood to include the states, territories or territorial possessions of the United States or the District of Columbia), and - 2.2.2.
-Who shall have passed an examination in accounting and related subjects satisfactory to the committee on admissions, and - 2.2.3.
+2.2.2.
+Who shall have passed an examination in accounting and other related subjects satisfactory to the committee on admissions, and Board of Directors.

+2.2.3.
 Who shall have been in public accounting practice, on their own account or in the employ of a practicing public accountant, for not less than two years, or shall have had experience which in the opinion of the committee on admissions is equivalent to two years' public accounting practice, and at the date of application shall be engaged in work related to accounting.